chriswayg/toolbox/README.md

 # toolbox
 #### A small Alpine Linux based toolbox for Docker on CoreOS

-This toolbox includes general networking and admin tools, nano and vim text editors, rsync and Obnam for backup, git and many tools geared towards performance metric gathering and debugging: Some of these tools include generic ones like htop, dstat, atop; more specific tools like iostat, iotop, pidstat, lsof and mpstat; network oriented tools like tcpdump, iftop, iperf, ethtool and the iproute2 tools; and strace/ltrace for tracing.
+This toolbox includes general networking and admin tools, nano and vim text editors, rsync and Obnam for backup, git and many tools geared towards performance metric gathering and debugging: Some of these tools include generic ones like htop, dstat, atop; more specific tools like iostat, iotop, pidstat and mpstat; network oriented tools like tcpdump, iftop, iperf and the iproute2 tools; and strace/ltrace for tracing.
 These are added to the tiny base install of Alpine, keeping the whole image as small as possible.

 - the image weighs in at about 120 MB

 ##### Complete list of Tools/Packages:

-		git file less vim atop htop ltrace strace sysstat lsof bridge-utils ca-certificates curl
+		file atop htop ltrace strace
+		sysstat bridge-utils ca-certificates
-		ethtool iftop iperf iproute2 net-tools nmap tcpdump bash bash-completion gettext logrotate tar rsync ncurses nano zip ncdu hdparm obnam screen pciutils psmisc tree wget speedtest-cli shadow arping dstat pv lshw sslscan
+		iftop iperf iproute2 net-tools nmap tcpdump
+		bash bash-completion gettext logrotate ncurses nano
+		ncdu hdparm obnam screen pciutils psmisc tree speedtest-cli shadow dstat pv sslscan

 ##### To set as the default CoreOS toolbox: